Ayyampettai, Thanjavur

-Ayyampettai is a panchayat town in Thanjavur district in the state of Tamil Nadu, India.
+Ayyampettai, or Ayyampet, is a panchayat town located in the Thanjavur district of the state of Tamil Nadu, India.
 It is located 15 km from Thanjavur and 24 km from Kumbakonam.

 Chakkarapalli, Pasupathikoil, Valuthoor, Vadakkumangudi, Pattukudi and Illuppakkorai villages are near to this town.

+Ayyampet was a significant cotton, woollen and silk rugs manufacturing centre until the 20th century, producing items known as Tanjore carpets or rugs.
+Similarly, the town was an historic weaving centre.